A Resource URI is a pointer to a broadcast.

 intranets, serving content behind paywalls etc.

-GET to the start of the result from the previous step.
+GET at the start of the result of the previous step.
 Then produce a hex digest of the

 HMAC (SHA-265) of the string using your